dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `GATTWRITE <connection_index> <handle> <data>`

-For example, to write 0x1234 to hanlde 13 of the peripheral at connection index 0:
+For example, to write 0x1234 to handle 13 of the peripheral at connection index 0:

 `GATTWRITE 0 13 3412`